weilandia/coding-for-managers/rails-2/README.md

 ## Views

 **html.erb file format**: ERB allows ruby to be included in your html files.
-You can create an erb file by saving it as `you r_file_name.html.erb`
+You can create an erb file by saving it as `your_file_name.html.erb`

 **Printing data in your view with ERB**: Use this syntax to print ruby in your view - `<%= ruby_content %>`.